Before I get to today's post, a couple of announcements.

-Second, a NaNoWriMo update: After a rough first week, I'm finally catching up on my word count.
-It's fascinating, working from the POV of OCD itself, let me tell you.
+Second, after a rough first week, I'm finally catching up on my NaNoWriMo word count.
 Trying to create a relatable character out of a mental illness while staying true to the nature of that illness and the fact that the OCD is, essentially, a "villain" in this story is a wonderful challenge.
-I'm enjoying it a lot. =)
+I'm enjoying it a lot. 😊 Yay for #OCDStory!

-Another one of those friends, though I haven't spoken to her in years now, sticks strongly in my mind because of the incredible enthusiasm she had for my writing.
-Through middle and high school, even as we drifted apart as friends, she continued to seek me out for my books and even got her mom interested in them.
-I had a really surreal conversation with them at the beginning of high school when she returned a rough copy of my book to me.
-(It was one of the Chosen Four books, for those of you wondering.)
-Until then, I hadn't known she had shared it, but her mom's words of praise mingling with hers made me feel so... good.
-Like, a "real" writer for maybe the first time.
-She, I think, would be the person I would name if I had to pick one as my "first fan."
+Another one of my "first fans" stands out in my mind because of her lasting enthusiasm for my writing.
+Through middle and high school, even as we drifted apart, she continued to seek me out for my books and even got her mom interested in them.
+I had a really surreal conversation with the both of them at the beginning of high school when she returned a rough copy of my book to me.
+Until then, I hadn't known she had shared it, but her mom's words of praise mingling with hers made me feel like a "real" writer for maybe the first time.

-So what I'm trying to say here is that writers get a lot of rejections, critique, and sometimes cruelty in their careers.
-But we also get a lot of support and love through our fans, whether they're 'useful' in terms of critique or just in terms of happy feelings.
+I guess what I'm trying to say here is that writers get a lot of rejections, critique, and heartbreak in their careers, but we also get a lot of support and love.
 My fanbase may be very small right now, but they still mean the world to me.
-So thank you, guys.
-Thank you so much. =)
+So thank you.
+Thank you so very much. 😊